ITS VAMS Image Group

 - Departments will provide at least two contacts for each lab in the event there is a problem that needs to be resolved.

 - ITS occasionally performs scheduled maintenance on the Hive.
-Downtimes will be announced on the ITS News Service.
+Downtimes will be announced on the ITS Service Status.